HTTP-RPC/Lima/README.md

 var isAlignToBaseline: Bool
 ```

 The first two properties specify the horizontal and vertical alignment, respectively, of the box view's subviews.
 Horizontal alignment options include `fill`, `leading`, `trailing`, and `center`.
 Vertical alignment options include `fill`, `top`, `bottom`, and `center`.
-Both values are set to `fill` by default, which pins subviews along both of the box view's axes and ensures that there is no ambiguity regarding any subview's placement.
-Other values will cause subviews to be pinned to a single edge or centered along the given axis:
+Both values are set to `fill` by default, which pins subviews along both of the box view's axes.
+Other values pin subviews to a single edge or center them along a given axis:

 <img src="README/horizontal-alignment.png" width="267px"/>
 <img src="README/vertical-alignment.png" width="597px"/>